Sidgwick & Jackson

-Sidgwick & Jackson is an imprint of book publishing company Pan Macmillan.
-Formerly it was an independent publisher; as such it was founded in Britain in 1908.
-Its notable early authors include poet Rupert Brooke and novelist E.M.
+Sidgwick & Jackson was an imprint of book publishing company Pan Macmillan.
+Formerly it was an independent publisher; as such, it was founded in Britain in 1908 by Frank Sidgwick (1879–1939) as chairman of directors and Robert Cameron Jackson (1882–1917) as company secretary.
+The firm was funded by Lord Forte.

+It was best known as a publisher of literary fiction and some academic non-fiction.
+Early authors included poet Rupert Brooke and novelist E.M.
 Forster.
 In more recent times it helped launch the careers of Lynda La Plante, Shirley Conran and Judith Krantz.

+Pan Macmillan acquired the company from Trusthouse Forte in the mid-1980s.
+It was dissolved in 2015.

-The Managing Director from 1968 to 1995 was William Armstrong; the company and Armstrong were said to have encouraged individuality and entrepreneurship among staff.
+The managing director from 1968 to 1995 was William Armstrong; the company and Armstrong were said to have encouraged individuality and entrepreneurship among staff.
 Armstrong was also the father of the singer Dido.